No Comments

 Leaked authentication tokens discovered in GitHub Actions artifacts from major projects

-If exploited, these stolen tokens could grant attackers unauthorized access to private repositories, allowing them to steal source code or inject malicious code into critical projects.
+If exploited, these stolen tokens could grant attackers unauthorized access to private repositories.
+Thus allowing them to steal source code or inject malicious code into critical projects.

 This alarming discovery, made by Palo Alto Networks’ Unit 42, spurred action among repository owners whose secrets were exposed through GitHub Actions artifacts.
 Despite this, GitHub has chosen not to resolve the root issues, instead leaving the responsibility on users to safeguard their artifacts.